isomerpages/govtech-stp/_rgl-indonesia/00c-rgl-faq.md

 #### 26. Must every traveller download and activate the TraceTogether app?

-Yes, all traveller to Singapore must download and activate the TraceTogether app.
+Yes, all travellers to Singapore must download and activate the TraceTogether app.

 #### 27. After downloading the TraceTogether app, how do I activate it?